brightsoftdev/MKKit/README.markdown

 The goal of MKKit is to provide a framework that makes creating apps a faster process.
 MKKit focuses on custom contols, custom views and commom controllers.

+### v0.9 Notes ###

+Version 0.9 brings a lot of changes to MKKit.
+A new library has been, MKFeeds, this gives the basic framework for parsing RSS, ATOM, and JSON
+(from Googles Feed API).
+Version 0.9 also has several changes in the structure of MKKit itself.
+Several class and categories have been added.
+Several class have been deprecated as well, primarily the ones that have made redundent by iOS 5.0.

+Check the release notes for a full list of changes <https://github.com/matt62king/MKKit/wiki/v0.9>.

+### v1.0 Goals ###

+A lot of work is going into the 1.0 release of MKKit.
+The focus is going to be further intigration of the MKGraphicsStructures Class, and further intigration with the new features of iOS 5.0, storyboards in particular.
+As always the documention will continue to improve with more details on usage of classes.
+As reminder v0.8 deprecations will removed completely in v1.0.

+The development of v1.0 will updated on the development branch.
+Remember the development branch is experimental so API's may change without warning.

 ## Installing ##

 Download or clone the MKKit source files.
 Open the project and build all the targets.
 Add the framework by dragging the project file